ashishxsinghh/ashishxsinghh/README.md

 # Hello, I'm Ashish Kumar Singh 👋

-I'm a **Web3 Developer** and **Tech Enthusiast** with a passion for building impactful web applications.
+I'm a fullstack developer with a passion for building impactful web applications.
 I thrive on learning new technologies and solving real-world problems through code.
-My journey is fueled by creativity, determination, and the dream of making a difference in the tech world.

 Apart from coding, I enjoy exploring fitness, photography, and the fine balance between minimalism and functionality.

 ---